 Delta Conveyance Project

-The Delta Conveyance Project (DCP) (formerly known as the California WaterFix) is a state of the art, real solution to modernize, repair, and protect California’s aging water delivery system from the north.
+The Delta Conveyance Project (DCP) (formerly known as the California WaterFix) is a state-of-the-art, real solution to modernize, repair, and protect California’s aging water delivery system from the north.
 Currently, Californians receive two-thirds of their water supply from a source that begins in the Sierra Nevada Mountains and ﬂows through the state’s main water distribution system through the Sacramento-San Joaquin Delta (Delta).
-The Delta’s complex, maze-like waterways are supported by a series of man-made dirt levees, and are highly susceptible to collapse from ﬂooding and earthquakes.
-Experts warn that damage to the Delta caused by a natural disaster could cut off water supplies to millions of people for weeks, months or even years, and burden the economy with billions of dollars of debt.
+The Delta’s complex, maze-like waterways are supported by a series of human-made dirt levees and are highly susceptible to collapse from ﬂooding and earthquakes.
+Experts warn that damage to the Delta caused by a natural disaster could cut off water supplies to millions of people for weeks, months, or even years, and burden the economy with billions of dollars of debt.

 There are many problems with the Delta in its current state.
 Since the 1800’s the Delta has been altered to support farming, transportation, commerce, and housing development which has in effect, harmed many species that pass through the Delta.
 The current pumping system causes reverse river ﬂows and ﬁsh are getting caught in the screens or pulled off their migration paths.
 Additionally, each year during heavy winter storms, thousands of acre-feet (AF) of water are lost to the ocean because of outdated infrastructure.